ForteScarlet/Kopper/README.md

 An implementation will be generated for it:

-> Some formatting embellishments have been made for ease of presentation

 ```kotlin
 internal object NestedMapperImpl : NestedMapper() {
     override fun map(source: Source): Target {